rocket-pool/rocketpool-research/Smartnode Configuration Redesign/Final-Architecture.md

 We will also be documenting these surfaces more thoroughly.
 Ultimately, doing this enables things such as third-party GUIs or webapps to leverage the underlying functionality of the CLI where necessary, and replace it where possible.

+Thank you to community members Poupas and Yorick for working with us to understand third-party interoperability needs.

 ## Configuration Files